Create a place of peace and prayer with our Catholic candles

 Explore by Patronages and Feasts

-Alpine Ascent, inspired by Bl.
-Pier Giorgio Frassati
+Alpine Ascent, inspired by St. Pier Giorgio Frassati

 This “man of the beatitudes” is loved for his example of true masculinity.
-Pier Giorgio's candle has uplifting scents of mountain air and pipe tobacco.
+An avid climber, Pier Giorgio was famously photographed smoking a pipe atop a mountain peak.

 He found God by striving “verso l’alto,” or “to the heights,” as well as “on the ground” in friendship, political action, and care for the poor even in his last days.